GhostOps77/click-repl/docs/source/documentation/bottom_bar.rst

 .. role:: strike
     :class: strike

-click-repl displays a bottom bar, made by using :class:`~prompt_toolkit.PromptSession`'s :attr:`~prompt_toolkit.PromptSession.bottom_toolbar` feature.
+click-repl displays a bottom bar, made by using :class:`~prompt_toolkit.shortcuts.PromptSession`'s :attr:`~prompt_toolkit.PromptSession.bottom_toolbar` feature.

 It's used to display the current command, current parameter that requires value.
 It also shows which parameters of type